tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/how-can-i-fix-permission-troubles.md

 layout: page
 category: codex
 section: FAQ
-title: How to fix permission troubles?
+title: How can I fix permission troubles?
-excerpt: How to fix permission troubles?
+excerpt: How can I fix permission troubles?
 ---

 This plugin must have read/write permission at two places outside of the plugin